SpikeInterface/spikeinterface/doc/development/development.rst

     bash auto-release-notes.sh <start_date> <end_date>

 Where the start date is the date of the last release and the end date is the current date.
+Dates are in YYYY-MM-DD format

 The date of the last release can be found on `PyPI <https://pypi.org/project/spikeinterface/>`_.